 Our main contribution is on the theoretical front.
 The HOSVD is essentially the standard SVD computed on an unbalanced matrix where the column size is much larger than the row size.
-The perturbation tools such as Wedin's $\sin\Theta$ theorem (\cite{wedin1972perturbation}) characterize the $\ell_2$ bounds through the larger dimension, even when the left singular space lies in a low dimensional space.
-At the high level, the HOSVD is connected to the one-sided spectral analysis, see \cite{wang2015singular}, \cite{cai2016rate} and references therein, which provide sharp perturbation bounds in $\ell_2$-norm.
-There are recent bounds (see \cite{fan2016ell} and \cite{cape2017two}) in $\ell_\infty$-norm developed under additional constraint (incoherent singular spaces) and structural noise (sparse noise).
+The perturbation tools, such as Wedin's $\sin\Theta$ theorem (\cite{wedin1972perturbation}), characterize the $\ell_2$ bounds through the larger dimension, even when the left singular space lies in a low dimensional space.
+At the high level, the HOSVD is connected to the one-sided spectral analysis (see, e.g.,\cite{zheng2015interpolating}, \cite{wang2015singular}, \cite{cai2016rate} and references therein) which provide sharp perturbation bounds in $\ell_2$-norm.
+There are recent bounds (see \cite{fan2016ell} and \cite{cape2017two}) in $\ell_\infty$-norm developed under additional constraint (incoherent singular subspaces) and structural noise (sparse noise).
 To obtain a sharp $\ell_\infty$-norm bound, we borrow the instruments invented by \cite{koltchinskii2016asymptotics} and extensively applied in \cite{koltchinskii2016perturbation}.
-Our framework is built upon a second order method of estimating the singular subspaces, which improves the eigengap requirement than the first order method.
-Similar techniques have been proposed for solving tensor completion (\cite{xia2017polynomial}) and tensor PCA (\cite{liu2017characterizing}).
+Our framework starts from a second order method of estimating the singular subspaces, which improves the eigengap condition than the first order method.
+Similar techniques have been proposed for tensor completion (\cite{xia2017polynomial}) and tensor PCA (\cite{zheng2015interpolating} and \cite{liu2017characterizing}).
 The success of this seemingly natural treatment hinges upon delicate dealing with the correlations among higher order terms.
-We benefit from these $\ell_\infty$-norm spectral bound by proposing a low rank estimator for tensor denoising such that entrywise perturbation is guaranteed through the tensor incoherence.
+We benefit from these $\ell_\infty$-norm perturbation bounds by proposing a low rank estimator for tensor denoising where the entry-wise deviation error is guaranteed by the tensor incoherence conditions.